 Drizzle with chocolate and peanut butter if you wish!

-I couldn’t resist splashing a little melted chocolate and drizzly peanut butter on the tops of these cookies.
+I couldn’t resist splashing a little melted chocolate and drizzly peanut butter on the tops of these chocolate cookies.
 I mean, you can never go wrong with just a little extra chocolate and peanut butter!
 While this step is 100% optional it really does add a delicious and fun touch to the tops of these cookies.
 Another idea is to sprinkle the cookies with a little sea salt or crushed peanuts.A delicious duo comes together in these Chocolate Peanut Butter Protein Cookies.
 A better-for-you, grain-free and gluten-free treat with a boost of protein from collagen @PrimalKitchenCo #ad Click To Tweet

 A boost of protein thanks to Primal Kitchen’s NEW Peanut Butter flavored Collagen Fuel!